trannguyenhung011086/resume-analyzer/README.md

 And for demo purpose, I shamelessly use [my resume](apps/backend/src/assets/Hung%20-%20resume.pdf) as a pre-defined document to verify it :D

-### Demonstated Skills
+### Demonstrated Skills

 - Set up a Node.js app using Express.js and TypeScript
+- Set up a frontend to process user input with React and Vite (_TODO_)
 - Interact with third-party SDKs like OpenAI
 - Get a basic concept of using OpenAI for parsing and analyzing documents
 - Use caching mechanism to avoid exshausting OpenAI credits
-- Set up a frontend to process user input with React and Vite
-- Deploy backend and frontend apps separately to fly.io platform as different services like in real world projects
+- Deploy backend and frontend apps separately to fly.io platform as different services like in real world projects (_TODO_)

 ## Folder Structure